attilaoroszdev/lazyadmin/src/res/usage-guide.md

-# **Lazy Admin User Guide**
+# ***Lazy Admin User Guide v3.0***

-**This document is deprecated as of Lazy Admin 3.0 Beta**
+*This file has been formatted to be viewed with lynx/pandoc on a Linux CLI.
+Your mileage may vary with other software.*

 ## **Overview**

 The basic functionality of Lazy Admin is to provide a pseudo graphical UI, one that can be navigated by the arrow keys, or with keyboard shortcuts, to hold script or command aliases on an easily navigable, tabbed menu-like interface.
 All without the need of external libarires, or tools, not even using `ncurses`.
 (Not that I have anything against `ncurses`.)

-It started as a proof of concept, but eventually grew into a quite featureful, and useful little tool.
+Lazy Admin started as a proof of concept, but eventually grew into a quite featureful, and useful little tool.
 If you are a lazy sysadmin, who is tired of typing long commands and cannot remember the aliases he set (it must come with age), you might even find it handy.
-Maybe you need to manage a headless server with extremely limited capacities, or something, dunno.
+Maybe you need to manage a headless server with extremely limited capacities.
+Or something.

-The biggest advantage of Lazy Admin over... well, probably over a graphical interface, is that it uses almost no external libraries.
-The whole thing runs as a `bash` script, making heavy use of `sed`.
-There are some functions that use other packages, but these are carefully separated as plugins, making the core (hopefully) compatible with almost anything.
+The biggest advantage of Lazy Admin over... well, probably over a graphical interface, is that it uses almost no external libraries at all.
+The whole thing runs as a `bash` script, occasionally trying to use `stty` or `tput`, but nly if available.
+Any functions that might use other packages are carefully separated as plugins, making the core (hopefully) compatible with almost anything dating back the last 15 or so years.

+The "Bourne Again SHell" or bash for showt, has been around since 1989, and version 4, which is the version Lazy Admin needs to run dates back to 2009.
+This provides a rare continuity in today's throwaway-library focused environment.
+LazyAdmin 1.0 came out 7 years before this document was written, and it still working flawlessly.
+The only reason for the new version was wanting to clean up the code and getting carried away while implementing new features.
+By using bash and bnothing but bash, Lazy Admin aim to remain compatible and long-lasting, withut needing much (or any) maintenance, in a true configure once, and forget fashion.

 Again, if you are a sysadmin, who does a lot of remote server maintenance, you will find that Lazy Admin runs super fast over SSH.
 Because there is noting fancy to run, really.

 ## **Capacity**

-The downloaded version, of Lazy Admin is already set to have 6 tabs, 5 of which are free to use (6th is reserved, but it does not have to be), each holding up to 9 entries.
-That makes the maximum capacity of the main menu alone 45 commands or functions.
-(Or 51 if you override the setup tab).

-You can also use sub-menus, if you like, each could hold up to nine entries with the default settings.
-This means, with 5 main menu tabs, each holding 9 sub-menus, which in turn hold 9 sub-menu entries each, theoretically your total number or entries would be 405 (or 459 without the setup)

-If that is not enough, you can add up to 9 tabs, if you use short enough names.
-Unfortunately, you cannot add more than 9 entries per tab as of now.
-(This limitation is due to how Lazy Admin handles menu function aliases (single digits are only accepted at the moment).

-Thus, the maximum capacity assuming 9 tabs, each with 9 menus that hold 9 sub-menus, is 9x9x9=729 entries.
-Now, if you have 729 commands or scripts and you are still short on space, you already are having serious issues...
+Since version 3,.0 the menu capacities of Lazy Admin have been extended drastically.
+When the maximum capacity is not specified, each tab can hold up to 99 items.
+IF you use sub-menus, these can also have 99 items each, making it `99x99=9801` items per tab.
+Currently, LazyAdmin supports up to 9 tabs, so the total capacity is `99x99x9=88209`.
+In theory, of course.
+You would need a lrather large terminal window to display all those items.

+In practice, the capacity limit is 9  tabs and between maybe 40-70 items in your usual terminal emulator.
+Currently, in KDE, Konsole, I get 44 items, and xterm gives me 68.
+When I log in without a desktop on tty, I get maximum 59 entries in a standard 1920x1080 laptop on Debian stable.
+So the approximate practical limit is currently between `44*44*9=17424` and `68*68*9=41616`, both of whoch are quite **a lot**.

+Obviously, you will never need that many menu items, so Lazy Admin will, in practice, be of unlimited capacity.

 ## **Command line arguments**